-- 6.1 The Chief Executive of CJI is the designated Accounting Officer for CJI with responsibilities laid out in Managing Public Money NI and his/her appointment letter.
-As Accounting Officer, the Chief Executive is personally accountable for safeguarding the public funds for which they have charge; for ensuring propriety, regularity, value for money in the handling of those public funds; and for the dayto-day operations and management required to deliver their legislative obligations. - 6.2 The Chief Executive has an established Corporate Governance Framework which includes governance structures, risk management and internal control arrangements.
-The Department must be satisfied with these arrangements. - 6.3 An account of CJI's governance arrangements is included in CJI's annual Governance Statement together with CJI's Accounting Officer's assessment of compliance with the extant Corporate Governance Code of Good Practice (Northern Ireland).
+- 6.1 The Chief Executive of CJI is designated as the Accounting Officer for CJI by the Departmental Accounting Officer with responsibilities laid out in Managing Public Money Northern Ireland and his/her appointment letter.
+As Accounting Officer, the Chief Executive is personally accountable for safeguarding the public funds for which they have charge; for ensuring propriety, regularity, value for money in the handling of those public funds; and for the day-to-day operations and management required to deliver their legislative obligations. - 6.2 The Chief Executive has an established Corporate Governance Framework which includes governance structures, risk management and internal control arrangements.
+The DoJ must be satisfied with these arrangements. - 6.3 An account of CJI's governance arrangements is included in the CJI annual Governance Statement together with the CJI's Accounting Officer's assessment of compliance with the extant Corporate Governance Code of Good Practice

+(Northern Ireland).
 Any departure from the Corporate Governance Code must be explained in the Governance Statement.
-The extant Corporate Governance Code of Good Practice is available on the DoF website.
+The extant Corporate Governance Code of Good Practice (Northern Ireland) is available on the DoF website.

 6.4 CJI is required to follow the principles, rules, guidance and advice in Managing Public Money Northern Ireland.
-A list of other applicable guidance and instructions which CJI is required to follow is set out in Annex 5.
+A list of other applicable guidance and instructions which CJI, is required to follow is set out in Annex 5.
 Good governance should also include positive stakeholder engagement, the building of positive relationships and a listening and learning culture.